thediyblogger/blog/content/blog/how-to-optimize-your-pinterest-board-name.md

 Better board names would be to use strong targeted keywords that perform well in search, and avoid unnecessary words.

-* "Food for Thought" could be renamed "Best Recipes".
+* "Food for Thought" could be better renamed as "Best Recipes".
-* "Mr Clean" could be renamed "Home Cleaning Ideas".
+* "Mr Clean" could be better renamed as "Home Cleaning Ideas".

 ## Keep board names short!